felipefialho/kratos-boilerplate/README.md

 Those folders and file will change during the project.

 ### Code Standarts

-This project uses [JSCS](http://jscs.info/) with [Airbnb presets](https://github.com/airbnb/javascript) and the [.editorconfig](https://github.com/frontendbr/eventos/blob/skeleton/.editorconfig) is defined to have indent_size of **4 spaces**.
+This project uses my own [Coding Style](https://github.com/LFeh/coding-style) as code reference.

 This project also uses [Husky](https://github.com/typicode/husky) to prevent commit and push messy and wrong code.
-Please, don't be stupid, fix all errors before commit and push =D

 To help you, this project has a `npm run fix` command to fix all jscs errors.

 ### Tasks